 Welcome to GlobalEd 2 - Expanding the Science and Literacy of Curricular Space

 Utilizing educational technologies currently available in most middle schools (computers with Internet connection), GlobalEd 2 situates students in a virtual, international decision-making environment focused on critical world issues.
-Across the country about 12-16 social studies classrooms participate in the simulation.
+Across the country about 16 to 20 social studies classrooms participate in the simulation.
 Each classroom is assigned a country to represent.
 Within each classroom or "country", students are further divided into a number of issue areas such as human rights, economic policies, environment, and health.

 Students learn a great deal about their countries, the other countries in the simulations, global policy and the art of international negotiation - all traditional standards in the social studies curricula.
 However, also note that the students are negotiating content that has a scientific focus, and that all of the communications are written.
-This fall, our simulation will be focusing on the world's water scarcity problem and global climate change.
+This fall, our simulation will be focusing on the world's water scarcity problem.
 During "negotiations" among country teams, students must learn about scientific concepts like the water cycle, pollution, desalination, and climate change.
 So in addition to meeting the social studies standards for 7th/8th grade, GlobalEd 2 serves as an expanded curricular space for engaging kids in real life science and writing tasks - both of which are important 21st century skills.

 This project is funded by a grant from the Institute of Education Sciences (IES): Award # R305A130195

-*note: Site is best viewed on Firefox or Safari browsers.
+*Note: Site is best viewed on Firefox or Safari browsers.